 University information and information resources shall be used in an approved, ethical, and lawful manner to avoid loss or damage to University operations, image, or financial interests and to comply with official policies and procedures.
-Students and personnel shall contact the Director of Information Technology prior to engaging in any activities not explicitly covered by these policies.
+Students and personnel shall contact the Chief Information Officer prior to engaging in any activities not explicitly covered by these policies.